Harem: Western representations

-The 1919 novel The Sheik, by E. M. Hull, and the 1921 film of the same name are probably the most famous novels from the "desert romance" genre which flourished after the conclusion of the First World War, involving relationships between Western women and Arab sheiks.
-The novel has received strong criticisms for its central plot element: the idea that rape leads to love, i.e. forced seduction.
-Other criticisms have been directed at ideas closely related to the central rape plot: that for women, sexual submission is a necessary and natural condition; and that rape is excused by marriage.
+The 1919 novel The Sheik, by E. M. Hull, and the 1921 film of the same name are probably the most famous examples from the "desert romance" genre that flourished after the conclusion of the First World War, involving relationships between Western women and Arab sheiks.
+They have received strong criticisms for the central plot elements: the notion that rape leads to love by forced seduction, or that for women, sexual submission is a necessary and natural condition and that rape is excused by marriage.
 Historians have also criticized the orientalist portrayal of the Arabs in the novel and the film.

-Angelique and the Sultan, part of the Angélique historical novel series by Anne and Serge Golon and later made into a film, has the theme of a 17th Century French noblewoman captured by pirates and taken into the harem of the King of Morocco.
-Thereupon, she stabs the King with his own dagger when he tries to have sex with her and stages a daring escape.
+Angelique and the Sultan, part of the Angélique historical novel series by Anne and Serge Golon, later made into a film, has the theme of a 17th-century French noblewoman captured by pirates and taken into the harem of the King of Morocco, where she stabs the king with his own dagger when he tries to have sex with her and stages a daring escape.

-The Russian writer Leonid Solovyov, adapting the Middle Eastern and Central Asian folktales of Nasreddin into his book Возмутитель спокойствия (English translations under the varying titles "The Beggar in the Harem: Impudent Adventures in Old Bukhara", 1956, and "The Tale of Hodja Nasreddin: Disturber of the Peace", 2009) added prominently the theme of Nasreddin's beloved being taken into the harem of the Emir of Bukhara and the protagonist's efforts to extract her from there - a theme completely absent from the original folktales.
+The Russian writer Leonid Solovyov adapted the Middle Eastern and Central Asian folktales of Nasreddin in his book Возмутитель спокойствия (translated both as The Beggar in the Harem: Impudent Adventures in Old Bukhara and as The Tale of Hodja Nasreddin: Disturber of the Peace) about hero Nasreddin's beloved being taken into the harem of the Emir of Bukhara and his efforts to rescue her (a theme completely absent from the original folktales).

-A Study in Scarlet, the first of Conan Doyle's Sherlock Holmes mysteries, applies many of the above conventions to the historically different phenomenon of Mormon polygamous marriage.
+A Study in Scarlet, the first of Conan Doyle's Sherlock Holmes mysteries, applies many of the above conventions to the Western phenomenon of Mormon polygamous marriage.
 In the wild days of the early Mormon settlement of Utah, the protagonist's beloved is kidnapped and placed against her will in the harem of a Mormon elder, where she dies.
-Having failed to rescue her, the protagonist is bent on deadly revenge on the kidnappers - which is the background to the mystery solved by Holmes.
+Having failed to rescue her, the protagonist vows deadly revenge on the kidnappers—the background of the mystery solved by Holmes.

 In H.G.
 Wells' The War in the Air, civilization breaks down due to global war.
-With the world reverting to barbarism, a strongman takes over a town and among other things starts forcing young women into a harem which he is building up.
-The protagonist must fight and kill him in order to save his girlfriend from being included.
+With the world reverting to barbarism, a strongman takes over a town and starts forcing young women into a harem that he is building up.
+The protagonist must fight and kill him to save his girlfriend from being included.